Please use a desktop computer when using this pack, as the personality practice test is not fully supported on mobile devices.

 Get more helpful tips on taking a personality test

-There are many types of personality tests that are used when hiring a salesperson.
+Many types of personality tests are used when hiring a salesperson.
 Below is a list of different personality tests that are used for sales.

 16 Personality Factor (16pf) – This personality test focuses on how a candidate might react to specific work situations.